dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 """""""""""""""""""""""""""""""""""

 Use cases can be separated into multiple test jobs.
-In the "index_list" value, define the cases to run for the job.
+In the *index_list* value, define the cases to run for the job.
-Use cases are numbered starting with 0 and are in order of how they are found in the all_use_cases.txt file.
+Use cases are numbered starting with 0 and correspond to the number set in the **all_use_cases.txt** file.

 The argument supports a comma-separated list of numbers.
 Example::